aganse/docker_mlflow_db/README.md

 with some changes to:
 * replace AWS usage with local mapping for artifact store (done)
 * replace mysql with postgresql and other options.
-3. use nginx to apply htpasswd access control to mlflow website
+* use nginx to apply htpasswd access control to mlflow website, or leave out.

 and overall allowing me to quickly clone to to wherever I'm working.